What is a Money Transfer Credit Card?

 - Similar to a balance transfer card

-- Pay off existing debts
+- Transfer existing debts

-- for set period
+- Pay interest-free for set period

-When you apply for a money transfer card, if accepted, you’ll be given a credit limit and perhaps a period of or lower rate borrowing to adhere to.
+When you apply for a money transfer card, if accepted, you’ll be given a credit limit and perhaps a period of interest free or lower rate borrowing to adhere to.
 You’ll often need to make the transfer within a certain number of days after opening the card in order to qualify for the offer.

 Why money transfer cards can be cost effective